Clare Mackintosh: Other activities

+In March 2024, Mackintosh published a memoir, I Promise it Won't Always Hurt Like This, inspired by her son's death in 2006.

 Personal life

 In 2006, Mackintosh delivered twin boys prematurely.
-Her son Alex contracted meningitis and suffered significant brain damage.
-Mackintosh and her husband made the decision to remove him from intensive care and allow him to die.
+Her son Alex contracted meningitis and suffered significant brain damage, and was allowed to die naturally after spending some time in intensive care.
 When her surviving son was 15 months old, Mackintosh gave birth to a second set of twins.

+As of 2022 Mackintosh lives in Bala, in north Wales.
+She credits the rural community in which she lives with the inspiration for her detective series, which features the Welsh-speaking DC Ffion Morgan.

 Charity work

 Mackintosh is a founder and former trustee of the Chipping Norton Literary Festival.
 She is patron of the Silver Star Society, a charity supporting the John Radcliffe Hospital's work with families facing difficult pregnancies.

 In January 2019 Mackintosh donated her advance for her book A Cotswold Family Life to the Silver Star Society, who used the donation to buy foetal monitoring equipment for the maternity unit.